GOLD SCALES ENTRY

 Abbreviations

-Some special markers are explained briefly on another page: [LINK]
+Rendition markers are explained on another page: [Link]

 List of Abbreviations